This article may contain compensated links. Please read disclaimer for more info.

+Walk over to Seine’s right bank and start walking north-west, downstream, always having the river on your left side.
 Check out the bouquinistes on the right bank of the Seine.
 They sell books, art, and souvenirs.
 It feels so Parisian to peruse them!

 Finally, cross Pont Alexandre III to Paris 7, on the Seine’s left bank.
 The golden cupola just in front of you belongs to Les Invalides, a military hospital and Napoleon’s final resting place.
 Walk West, along Quai Branly, to reach the Eiffel Tower for some of the best photo spots in Paris.

-7 Hour Layover in Paris
+7-Hour Layover in Paris

 + Unique Views of Paris from Unique Sights (Duration: 1-2 hours)

-+ Spend time in a Parisian Cafe
+OR Spend Time in a Parisian Café

-10 Hour Layover in Paris
+10-Hour Layover in Paris

 + Enjoy Montmartre’s Bohemian Atmosphere (Duration: 3 hours)

-Stretch those legs before getting back on your last plane and tour the city’s most famous “quartier” to enjoy its bohemian atmosphere.
-Montmartre has everything we imagine when we think about Paris: street painters, yummy crêperies, some cute sights, and the enchanting sound of the accordion on the streets.
+Enjoy Montmartre’s bohemian atmosphere; the neighborhood has everything we imagine when we think about Paris: street painters, yummy crêperies, some picturesque corners, and the enchanting sound of the accordion on the streets.

 Overnight Layover in Paris

-Unique dinner & drinks in Paris
+Unique Dinner & Drinks in Paris

 Maybe you are just looking for a unique place to have a drink and wash down that terrible airplane food?
 With only a layover in Paris, it can’t just be any bar.

-Take a unique Seine River Night Cruise
+OR Take a Unique Seine River Night Cruise

 A Seine River dinner cruise can be the perfect way to spend a unique overnight layover in Paris.
 As the sun sets and the city lights up, step on board and get ready for an awesome night out on the river.

-Hotels near Charles de Gaulle Airport
+Hotels Near Charles de Gaulle Airport

-Things to Do at Charles de Gaulle Airport
+Layover in Paris – Things to Do at Charles de Gaulle Airport

-In general, your experience will vary based on what terminal you will be spending your time in but basically, this is the list of things to do at Charles de Gaulle Airport:
+In general, your experience will vary based on what terminal you will be spending your time in, but basically, this is the list of things to do at Charles de Gaulle Airport: